Polymer in water

 write_data mix.data

-If you open the dump.lammpstrj file using VMD, or have a look at the evolution of the volume in volume.dat, you should see that the box dimension slightly evolves along x to accommodate the new configuration.
+If you open the dump.lammpstrj file using VMD or have a look at the evolution of the volume in volume.dat, you should see that the box dimensions slightly evolve along x to accommodate the new configuration.
+In addition, the temperature remains close to the target value of \(300~\text{K}\) throughout the entire simulation, and the enthalpy is almost constant, suggesting that the system was close to equilibrium from the start.

 PEG in water